2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 • Emergence of new categories: Long-tail assets such as ESG, luxury goods, and IP are accelerating on-chain, while supply chain finance (e.g., accounts receivable tokenization) releases financing potential for SMEs.

-These three major trends—liquidity reconstruction reducing transaction friction, institutional-level infrastructure enhancing credibility, and asset expansion releasing long-tail value—are jointly driving RWA towards deeper penetration.
+These three major trends—liquidity reconstruction reducing transaction friction, institutional-level infrastructure enhancing credibility, and asset expansion releasing long-tail value—jointly drive RWA towards deeper penetration.
 Among them, real estate tokenization, due to its comprehensive integration of the three trends, has become the most representative paradigm breakthrough.

 Focus Area: Paradigm Breakthrough in Real Estate Tokenization

-At the same time, although other subfields are relatively small in scale, they still demonstrate sustained market vitality, supporting the diversified development of the RWA ecosystem.
+At the same time, although other subfields are relatively small in scale, they still exhibit sustained market vitality, providing support for the diversified development of the RWA ecosystem.

-• Growth trajectory: According to the optimistic forecast from ScienceSoft, by 2030, the global tokenized real estate market could reach a massive $3 trillion, accounting for 15% of real estate managed assets.
-They state that although this market is still in its early stages in 2024, the increasing adoption of tokenization technology by property owners and the growth in investor demand further validate the rationale for issuing real estate tokens.
+• Growth trajectory: According to optimistic predictions from the ScienceSoft research team, by 2030, the global tokenized real estate market size could reach a staggering $3 trillion, accounting for 15% of real estate managed assets.
+They stated that although the market is still in its early stages in 2024, the increasing adoption of tokenization technology by property owners and the growing demand from investors further validate the rationale for issuing real estate tokens.

-• Strategic value: By integrating liquidity enhancement, institutional compliance, and multi-scenario applications, real estate tokenization has become a typical representative of RWA transformation potential, consolidating its core position in the broader RWA ecosystem.
+• Strategic value: By integrating liquidity enhancement, institutional compliance, and multi-scenario applications, real estate tokenization has become a typical representative of RWA's transformative potential, consolidating its core position in the broader RWA ecosystem.

 The main application scenarios for real estate tokenization include